 Recently we organised a ‘get together shore dive’ from the Silver Steps on Pendennis, we advertised it on Facebook and had quite a few turn up.
 Whilst thinking of a follow up we did a dive at Swanpool Beach.

 Swanpool is one of our favourite dives for teaching and completing guided dives, it’s easy access and quite shallow.
 Swimming along the reef we noticed some litter, we usually find golf balls but there was a collection of rubbish.

 I thought to myself, ‘I wish I had a bag to pick some of this stuff up with!’.
 So that gave me an idea, why not organise an underwater beach clean up?
 I had a word with Pete, the owner of the Cafe and car park, he also thought it was a good idea.
-Pete immediately penned a ‘Press Release’ for the local papers.
+Pete immediately penned a ‘Press Release’ for the local papers for August 2012.

 We advertised it as an Underwater Beach Clean Up, Diving for Debris, in the paper and on Facebook.
 I decided to register it with Project Aware and then found out that BSAC were doing their version, the Underwater Litter Pick linked with the Marine Conservation Society, so Nick signed us up for that.

 On Thursday I got a call from BBC Radio Cornwall, wanting an interview with us on Saturday morning at Swanpool.
 I also got a call from BBC Online asking about some details for their website.
 We had quite a few sign up on the Facebook event page, all we wanted now was good weather.

 On Saturday we met the BBC’s roving reporter, Saul, at a very windy Swanpool Beach.
 The waves were crashing into the shore, the forecast was for it to swing around but it didn’t look promising.